 Europe's northernmost and westernmost capital is a delightful destination, part old Norse, part modern city, with a quirky personality of its own.
-The puffin souvenirs found in all the gift stores are an apt mascot for a city with a decidedly playful streak.
+The puffin, troll and elf souvenirs found in gift stores are apt mascots for a city with a decidedly playful streak.

-More than half of Iceland's population lives there, in one of the world's smallest capital cities -- some 120,000 people.
-Cruise ships increasingly are paying calls on Reykjavik from late May to early October, especially during the months of June and July, when the daylight literally lasts 'round the clock.
-Visitors and residents alike seem to stay awake, golfing, strolling the compact town's picturesque streets, drinking Gull beer at sidewalk cafes and cycling along the new seafront promenade.
+More than half of Iceland's population lives in Reykjavik (or nearby), in one of the world's smallest capital cities -- some 190,000 people.
+Cruise ships are increasingly paying calls on Reykjavik from late May to early October, especially during the summer months, when the daylight literally lasts 'round the clock.
+Visitors and residents alike seem to stay awake, golfing, strolling the compact town's picturesque streets, drinking Gull beer at sidewalk cafes and cycling along the seafront promenade.

-Iceland -- which, like many other countries, is in the midst of a serious recession, caused by the financial bubbles of the 21st century's first decade -- still has seen much advancement in the past few years.
+Reykjavik has experienced much advancement in the past few years.
 Progress is plain to see in the sleek, contemporary buildings that are changing the cityscape.
 Several worthwhile museums salute local history and art, and whimsical street murals dot the city center.
-With fishing as the predominant occupation, restaurants serve up delectable seafood, and gourmet dining of all kinds is plentiful and popular.
-(One local told me that, because Iceland has no traditional food culture, its young chefs feel far more free to create innovative dishes with a trend toward local products that range from blueberries to lamb.)
+With fishing still a dominant occupation, restaurants serve up delectable seafood, and gourmet dining of all kinds is plentiful and popular.

 But, if you ask natives for their favorite eating place, the answer most often will be a simple hot dog stand near the harbor.

-Reykjavik is a clean and safe city, compact and easy to navigate on foot.
+Reykjavik is a safe city, compact and easy to navigate on foot.
 As charming as it is, no visit to Iceland is complete without getting out into the vast interior, which lies at the city's doorstep.
 Seriously, how can you not love a place where sheep have the right of way?

-Cruise lines often assign ships to overnight in Reykjavik, offering passengers more than the typical eight-hour in-port experience, but my greatest regret is that visitors don't have even more time to explore this charming place, where the balance of urban sophistication and nature at its most rugged is unique.
-Alas, Reykjavik does not enjoy the same variety of flight options as counterparts like Stockholm, Copenhagen and London.
+Cruise lines often assign ships to overnight in Reykjavik, offering passengers more than the typical eight-hour port experience, but my greatest regret is that visitors don't have even more time to explore this charming land, where the balance of urban sophistication and nature at its most rugged is unique.

 Icelandic is not an easy language to master; the tricky spelling and pronunciation is said to have changed little since the original Norse settlers spoke it.
 Luckily for visitors, many signs are in English, and almost everyone speaks English.